-As of December 31, 2008, this subsidiary has carryforward tax losses in the amount of \$436, which may be carried forward and offset against taxable income for an indefinite period in the future.
+As of December 31, 2009, this subsidiary has carryforward tax losses of \$610, which may be carried forward and offset against taxable income for an indefinite period in the future.
 As discussed in Note 2.q, there is a full valuation allowance provided against these losses.

 - 1. The Company's Board of Directors has determined that its U.S. subsidiary will not pay any dividend as long as such payment will result in any tax expense for the Company. - m.
-At December 31, 2008, deferred income taxes were not provided for on a cumulative total of \$82,362 of the undistributed earnings of Taro Canada, which are not taxable provided earnings remain undistributed.
-Taro Canada intends to invest these earnings indefinitely in its operations. - Foreign withholding taxes have been accrued as necessary by the Company and its subsidiaries.
+At December 31, 2009, deferred income taxes were not provided for on a cumulative total of \$103,994 of the undistributed earnings of Taro Canada, which are not taxable provided earnings remain undistributed.
+Taro Canada intends to invest these earnings indefinitely in its operations. - n.
+Foreign withholding taxes have been accrued as necessary by the Company and its subsidiaries. - o.
+Tax assessments: